ASLeonard/pangenome_summer_school/slides/lecture_5.md

 # Genome assembly — Theory

 Many genomes are unfortunately full of complex repeats that even with *perfect* reads cannot be resolved.
-Now, we add in sequencing errors and assembly gets even harder.

 ```ruby
 TTAGGCAA